statbiophys/MINIMALIST/README.md

 In order to reproduce the plots you need to run the following commands.

+1) Install the mimsbi package

+Enter the mimsbi folder and run the command "python setup.py install"

-1) Run analysis
+2) Run analysis

 To run the analysis for the the 4 task run the script run_analysis.py with the options: ou,bd,sir and lorentz.

-2) Plot the results.
+3) Plot the results.

 To recreate Fig 2, run fig2.py